benvaljean/benvaljean.github.io/_posts/2011-04-15-Ping_icmp_open_socket_Operation_not_permitted_(Linux).markdown

 #### Cause

-On Linux (and other flavours) you have to be root to open up a socket. the SUID bit must be set in the ping binary to allow it to open sockets.
+On Linux (and other flavours) you have to be root to open up a socket.
+The SUID bit must be set in the ping binary to allow it to open sockets.
 This issue is common on jailing users as most disto\'s ping binary will have this set by default.